udoprog/c10t/README.md

    * If you wish to build any individual one run `make <target>` e.g. `make c10t-test`.

   3. The executable (`c10t`) will be in the current directory.

+There are a couple of available targets

+ * 'c10t-debug' - debug build with symbols, nice for debugging
+ * 'c10t-lib' - library that contains all c10t functions not in main or nbt_inspect
+ * 'nbt-inspect' - dumps the content of an nbt data file (basically anything in the world directory).
+Useful for writing tools.

 Issues
 ------